-You must submit two identical color passport-style photographs of yourself taken within the 30 days prior to filing this application.
+You must submit two recent identical color passport-style photographs of yourself.
 The photos must have a white to off-white background, be printed on thin paper with a glossy finish, and be unmounted and unretouched.

-The two identical color passport-style photos must be 2 by 2 inches.
+The two recent identical color passport-style photos must be 2 by 2 inches.
 The photos must be in color with full face, frontal view on a white to off-white background.
 Head height should measure 1 to 1 3/8 inches from top of hair to bottom of chin, and eye height is between 1 1/8 to 1 3/8 inches from bottom of photo.
 Your head must be bare unless you are wearing headwear as required by a religious denomination of which you are a member.
 Using a pencil or felt pen, lightly print your name and A-Number (if any) on the back of the photo.
-Visit the following DOS Web site at travel.state.gov/content/passports/english /passports/photos/photo-examples.html for examples.
+Visit the following DOS website at travel.state.gov/content/passports/english/passports/photos/photo-examples.html for examples.